 10. Sour Dough

-If you live in San Diego, I’m already jealous of your sour dough you’ve yet to start.
-Indeed, the chemicals in the air play a part into how your sourdough tastes.
+If you live in San Diego, I’m already jealous of your sourdough you’ve yet to start.
+Indeed, the chemicals in the air play a part in how your sourdough tastes.

 Another aspect is your water to flour ratio.

-If you have equal amounts of water and flour then sourdough will be tangier, if you have a two to one flour to water ratio then it will be sweeter.
+If you have equal amounts of water and flour then sourdough will be tangier, if you have a 2:1 flour to water ratio then it will be sweeter.

-And the recipes you can use with sourdough starter go far beyond bread, there is pretzels, pancakes and much more!
+And the recipes you can use with sourdough starter go far beyond bread, there are pretzels, pancakes, and much more!

 11. Beef Jerky